Players

 Phil Ivey is one of the best-known names in the poker world and, according to many of his peers, one of the best all-around poker players alive.

-The member of the prestigious Poker Hall of Fame, owner of 10 WSOP bracelets, and winner of countless rewards and accolades, Ivey has pretty much achieved everything one can hope to achieve in poker.
+The member of the prestigious Poker Hall of Fame, and as of 2024, the owner of 11 WSOP bracelets, Ivey has achieved nearly everything at the highest level of poker.

 And, he still has many good years ahead of him to further bolster his professional resume.